dimakiss/Udemy_bot/README.md

 ## Usage

-Change the "EMAIL" and "PASSWORD" to your credentials
+~Change the "EMAIL" and "PASSWORD" to your credentials~
 ```
-python Udemy_bot.py
+python Udemy_bot.py EMAIL PASSWORD
 ```
-`credentials as input will be added soon`